Skip to content

 Additional Information

-Ice melt products can be inadvertently brought into the home from the bottom of shoes where a toddler will not only find it, but will put it right into their mouths.
-Ice melt pellets or crystals are also found outside while they are playing.
-Tasting a small amount of ice melt usually does not cause any symptoms.
-Sometimes, exposures can cause irritation of the mouth and stomach which can lead to vomiting.
+These products can be inadvertently brought into the home from the bottom of shoes where a toddler will not only find it but will put it right into their mouths.
+Kids can also find ice melt pellets or crystals outside while they are playing.
+Tasting a small amount usually does not cause any symptoms.
+Sometimes, exposure can irritate the mouth and stomach which can lead to vomiting.
 A rash can develop if the exposed skin is not washed promptly and thoroughly.

 IMPORTANT: If you do not know how much or suspect your child has eaten large amounts of ice melt this could be a problem.
 If symptoms start or you have questions, call the Missouri Poison Center right away at 1-800-222-1222.
 The poison center is open all day, every day for poisoning emergencies and questions.